LAION-AI/Open-Assistant/notebooks/closed-book-qa/README.md

 # Generate Topics, Questions, and Answers from a paragraph of text

-This python code can be used to generate topics, questions, and answers from a paragraph of text.
+This Python code can be used to generate topics, questions, and answers from a paragraph of text.
 This is a good way to generate ground truth knowledge about a topic from a trusted source.